GM-Script-Writer-62850/Ubuntu-Mainline-Kernel-Updater/README.md

 # If you are using Raring and want the latest 3.9 kernel run this instead
 KernelUpdateChecker -v 3.9 -r saucy
 # You can install 3.10 but it will break some things in raring like nvidia/amd driver as well as virtualbox
+KernelUpdateChecker -r \* -no-rc
+# This would give you the latest stable linux kernel, ignoring the release branch
 </code></pre>

 Step 5: Install the new kernel (That is the reason you are here right?)